RenuReddyK/Optical-Flow-and-Depth-Estimation/README.md

 |:--:|
 | *Epipoles for threshold of 30* |

+The epipoles are in the direction of the optical flow vectors.
+So, the number of inliers decreases as we increase the threshold.

 Depth at every pixel for which flow exists is computed using the given pixel flow, confidence, epipole, and intrinsic parameters.
 |![depth_1](https://user-images.githubusercontent.com/68454938/211146856-beac0359-1565-47c2-b6a3-3f276238e663.png)
 |:--:|